elhawk/Office-Online-Test-Tools-and-Documentation/docs/rest/src/files/AddActivities.rst

         The **string** ``ADD_ACTIVITIES``.
 Required.

     :code 200: Success
     :code 400: Couldn't deserialize request.
-Should not be returned for activities of unknown type
+Should not be returned for activities of unknown type, even if the batch contained zero activities of known types.
     :code 401: Invalid :term:`access token`
     :code 404: Resource not found/user unauthorized
     :code 500: Server error